Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 ## How it works

 1. Create a new `DictionarySymbolStyle` by passing in the path to the custom style file (.stylx).
+2. Create a new `DictionaryRenderer`, providing the DictionarySymbolStyle.
+3. Optionally, if you require to use overrides for any symbol or text attributes:
-2. Define symbol attribute overrides (if any) using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
+    * Define the symbol overrides using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
-3. Define text attribute overrides (if any) using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
+    * Define text attribute overrides (if any) using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
-4. If necessary, provide new values for configuration settings defined in `DictionarySymbolStyle.getConfigurations()`.
-5. Create a new `DictionaryRenderer`, providing the DictionarySymbolStyle and (optionally) the collection of symbol and text attribute overrides.
+    * Create a new `DictionaryRenderer`, providing the DictionarySymbolStyle and the collection of symbol and text attribute overrides.
-6. Apply the dictionary renderer to a feature layer or graphics overlay with the expected attributes.
+4. Apply the dictionary renderer to a feature layer or graphics overlay with the expected attributes.

 ## Relevant API